Agriculture Level 2 Diploma

 You'll also have the opportunity to turn your ideas into a viable business with help from NTU Enterprise, NTU's purpose-built Centre for Entrepreneurship and Enterprise, a support centre to help students create, develop and grow their own businesses.

-- Four GCSEs including Maths and English Language at grade 3 / D or above.
+- GCSE Science at grade 3 / D or above.

 Equivalent qualifications will be considered.